 Life sciences companies must comply with stringent government regulations and quality guidelines, to ensure that their products are safe for consumers.
 They must also comply with strict regulations on the use, storage, and disposal of sensitive data, requiring an extensive portfolio of security certifications and controls that enable secure and governed access to all data.

-Modern data warehouses come with role-based access control and have strict oversight on data access, ensuring compliance with data privacy regulations.
+Modern data warehouses come with role-based access control and have strict oversight on access, ensuring compliance with privacy regulations.